-Economic environment
+Economic Environment

-Canadian real estate trusts are exposed to risks related to the property markets where the properties are located, as well as the Canadian credit, capital and financial markets.
+Canadian real estate investment trusts are exposed to risks related to the geographic markets in which the properties are located, as well as the Canadian credit, capital and financial markets.
 Vulnerability to global economic conditions and their impact on Canada could adversely affect the Trust, its properties and/or its tenants.
 BTB is exposed to the usual risks related to recessionary economic conditions, including debt financing risk, tenant risk and liquidity risk, which are explained in detail herein.

-Tenant concentration
+Tenant Concentration

-Approximately 20% to 25% of the Trust's rental income is generated by its top 10 tenants.
-Consequently, BTB's revenues will depend on the ability of these tenants to meet their lease obligations and BTB's ability to recover these rents.
+Approximately 27% of the Trust's rental income is generated by its Top 10 tenants.
+Consequently, BTB's revenues depends on the ability of these tenants to meet their lease obligations and BTB's ability to recover these rents.
 Failure by these tenants to pay rent or meet their obligations could adversely affect BTB's financial position and operating results.